 5. Inviting Influencers to Brand Events

-The tactics of influencer marketing go far beyond sponsored postings and product endorsement.
+The tactics of influencer marketing go far beyond sponsored postings and product endorsements.
 Brands often invite influencers to their events, hoping that the influencers will talk about them on social media.
 Inviting several influencers to the same event is particularly valuable — for instance, the influencer extravaganza that is Coachella.

 What’s the emotional trigger?
 Popularity.